7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 2. Pistachios

 Make sure you try the pistachios grown in this region.
 They are famous for being the world’s finest!
+Turkey is also the 2nd largest exporter of pistachios according to the World Bank.

 And with that, make sure you don’t miss out on the baklava that they are often used in.